 Experience the premier collection of early American quilts that celebrate quilting and the role women have played in America’s history on a morning visit to the DAR Museum.
 Departing D.C., we visit Jinny Beyer Studio to savor all of Jinny’s 150-fabric Palette Collection, plus the largest selection anywhere of her signature border prints.
-Then we travel on to Lancaster, the heart of Amish country.
+Then we travel on to Lancaster, the heart of Pennsylvania Amish country.
 B

 Today we join Amish women in their favorite fabric stores and real Amish shops with horses and buggies parked in front.
 Shelves overflow with low-priced calicoes and needlework supplies, as well as local specialties: Amish quilts, straw hats and dolls.
 After lunch among Kitchen Kettle Village shops, we’ll stop at Smucker’s Quilts where heirloom-quality quilts by local women incorporate traditional patterns like Log Cabin, Broken Star and Whig Rose.
 Tonight we join a Plain family at their kitchen table as welcome guests for a sit-down family dinner.
 B, D

 At the Lancaster Historical Society, our private curator-led tour of the Esprit Quilt Collection reveals priceless examples created by Amish women between 1870 and the 1940’s.
 After lunch, Mennonite-raised Elva Hurst spins her stories during a chalk talk at her studio where we can see her enchanting paintings of rural life.
 Later, get lost in the aisles of Burkholder Fabric, a supermarket of quilt fabrics, books and supplies set amidst Amish farmland.
 B

 We ride today through beautiful Brandywine Valley to Winterthur Museum, a 196-room estate furnished with the world’s greatest collection of antique furniture, textiles and art.
 Our private tour of nearby Longwood Gardens, 350+ acres of opulent landscaped gardens and sculptured topiaries, includes greenhouses with over 11,000 plant varieties in spectacular settings.
-This evening, we dine at The Cameron Estate, a historic grand mansion fitting for our Farewell Dinner at Dutch Apple Dinner Theatere’s evening performance.
+Settle in for a home-style meal and Broadway entertainment during our Farewell Dinner at Dutch Apple Dinner Theatere’s evening performance.
 B, D